FAU-Inf2/kwikshop-android/README.md

   Apache License, Version 2.0

-The build-process is based on gradle and uses the following thrird-party plugins (as well as the standard android build plugin)
+The build-process is based on gradle and uses the following third-party plugins (as well as the standard android build plugin)

 - [gradle-git](https://github.com/ajoberstar/gradle-git),